The stationary AKPZ equation: logarithmic superdiffusivity: Acknowledgements

 \section{Acknowledgements}

 G. C. gratefully acknowledges financial support via the EPSRC grant EP/S012524/1.
 D. E. gratefully acknowledges financial support from the National Council for Scientific and Technological Development - CNPq via a Universal grant 409259/2018-7, and a Bolsa de Produtividade 303520/2019-1.
 D.E moreover acknowledges financial support from the Coordenac\~ao de Aperfeicoamento de Pessoal de N\'ivel Superior - Brasil (CAPES) via a Capes print UFBA 02.2019 scholarship.
+Moreover, D.E acknowledges support by the Serrapilheira Institute which supported this work (grant number Serra - R-2011-37582).
 F. T. gratefully acknowledges financial support of Agence Nationale de la Recherche via the ANR-15-CE40-0020-03 Grant LSD.
 We are grateful to the Hausdorff Institute in Bonn, where this work was initiated, for the kind hospitality.